Kyenret/codepath-prework/README.md

   * Mute and Block Features: Twitter allows me to have a more personalized experience by allowing me to mute or block unwanted content from my feed
   * Tweet Bookmarking: I can bookmark tweets that catch my attention, making it easy to revisit and engage with them whenever I want to later

+An app idea that I would like to build:

+I want to create an improved app based on Apple Health that transcends conventional health data storage and tracking.
+This app will be more personalized and empowering for users on their health journey.
+It will have a customizable dashboard, allowing users to prioritize and tailor the displayed health data.
+The app will also include a health journal feature, making it easy to track daily health experiences, symptoms, and emotions, helping users better understand their health and facilitating more meaningful discussions with healthcare providers.
+The app would also create a community where users can join support groups to connect with others with shared health interests for valuable emotional support and advice.
+Additionally, the app will integrate with popular wearables and health devices, giving a complete view of health information.
+I would also like for virtual appointments with healthcare providers to be available through telehealth platforms, ensuring easy access to healthcare services.
+These improvements will make the app an indispensable and personalized health companion, driven by user feedback and collaboration for an exceptional health management experience.

 ## Notes

 Describe any challenges encountered while building the app.